MJ Melendez Preview, Player Props: Royals vs. Mariners

-MJ Melendez and his .405 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the Kansas City Royals against the Seattle Mariners and Luis Castillo on August 16 at 8:10 PM ET.
+The Kansas City Royals, including MJ Melendez (.410 batting average in his past 10 games), take on starter George Kirby and the Seattle Mariners at Kauffman Stadium, Thursday at 2:10 PM ET.

-In his last appearance, he had three hits (going 3-for-5) against the Mariners.
+In his last appearance, he strung together three hits (going 3-for-4 with a double and an RBI) against the Mariners.

 MJ Melendez Game Info & Props vs. the Mariners